Saiga1105/Scan-to-BIM-CVPR-2024/README.md

 # Scan-to-BIM-CVPR-2024
-This is the KUL and FBK repo for the [4th International Scan-to-BIM competition](https://cv4aec.github.io/) .
+This is the KUL and FBK repo for the [4th International Scan-to-BIM competition](https://cv4aec.github.io/).

-![Alt text](/docs/assets/IMG_Stan_00_General.png "1")

 We split the process into two steps, a **Detection** (task 0-4) and a **Reconstruction**(task 5-10) step.
 In total, 11 tasks are defined.
 Each step is explained below.

-First, we start with .
+![Alt text](/docs/assets/IMG_Stan_00_General.png "1")

 ## Detection
 In the first step, we compute the instance segmentation of the primary (walls, ceilings, floors, columns) and secondary structure classes ( doors).
 Two scalar field are assigned to the unstructured point clouds.
 First, a **class label** is computed for every point of the in total 6 classes (0.Floors, 1.Ceilings, 2.
 Walls, 3.Columns, 4.Doors, 255.Unassigned).
 Second, an **object label** is assigned to every point and a json is computed with the 3D information of the detected objects.
 ![Alt text](/docs/assets/detection.PNG "detection")

 - **T1.
-Semantic Segmentation**: [PTV3+PPT](https://github.com/Pointcept/PointTransformerV3) is an excellent baseline model for unstructured points clouds such as walls and column.
+[Semantic Segmentation](./docs/T1_semantic_segmentation.md)**: [PTV3+PPT](https://github.com/Pointcept/PointTransformerV3) is an excellent baseline model for unstructured points clouds such as walls and column.
 However, it doesn't do instance segmentation and thus a clustering must be implemented to achieve an instance segmentation.

 - **T2.
 Instance Segmentation**: We can also try to directly compute instances.
 Good baseline models for intance segmentation [OneFormer3D](https://github.com/oneformer3d/oneformer3d), [Mask3D](https://github.com/JonasSchult/Mask3D), and [PBNet](https://github.com/weiguangzhao/PBNet).